Ori-Riaru/time-machine/README.md

 ## Future Plans

 Currently adding event times, locations, and descriptions is very time-consuming.
-A script to automatically scrape event this info from wikipedia would be useful.
+A script to automatically scrape event info from wikipedia would be useful.